-Google's Pixel phones place their camera features front and center, and the newly released Pixel 4 is no exception.
+Google's Pixel phones place their camera features front and center, and in our Pixel 4 review, we found the new model to be no exception.
 The latest flagships from Google augment the company's already impressive software-powered photography features with a second rear camera.
 The result is a device that is among the best camera phones.

 But is the Pixel 4's camera a big improvement over what Google did with last year's Pixel 3?
 The Pixel 3 remains on sale, with Google slashing its price to $499 — that's $300 less than the starting price for the Pixel 4.
 While Google's new phone boasts other improvements — including face unlock, a faster processor and motion gestures— budget-minded smartphone shoppers might consider the Pixel 3 a good option if it's camera can keep pace with the Pixel 4's newer photo features.